News

 Chairman Smith issued the following statement at today’s markup in support of the bill.

 Washington, D.C. - Today, House Judiciary Chairman Lamar Smith (R-Texas), Homeland Security Chairman Peter King (R-N.Y.) and Crime, Terrorism, and Homeland Security Subcommittee Chairman James Sensenbrenner (R-Wisc.) sent a letter to Department of Homeland Security Secretary Janet Napolitano regarding the implementation of REAL ID.
-It has been reported DHS is planning to
+It has been reported DHS is planning to push back the REAL ID deadline by 21 months to January 15, 2013.
+The current deadline for states to become materially compliant with the REAL ID is May 11.

 Washington, D.C. - House Judiciary Committee Ranking Member Lamar Smith (R-Texas) today issued the following statement regarding the President’s bipartisan health care summit:

 Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) issued the following statement in response to the thwarted terror plot in Texas.
-Khalid Ali-M Aldawsari, a 20-year-old citizen of Saudi Arabia in the U.S.
+Khalid Ali-M Aldawsari, a 20-year-old citizen of Saudi Arabia in the U.S. on a student visa, is charged with the attempted use of a weapon of mass destruction and is alleged to have listed the home of former President George W. Bush as a possible target.